keimlink/cookiecutter-reveal.js/{{cookiecutter.repo_name}}/README.rst

 Installing and linking the dependencies
 =======================================

-Install and link all required resources:
+You can install and link all required resources by running

 ::